jido/ebb-backup/README.md

 Push the latest changes to the repositories related by cloning.
 If the local repository is not up to date with the remote repository, prompts to pull changes.

+The command also accepts a remote repository location as argument.

 *

 ```
 ebb pull
 ```

 Pull the latest changes from the repositories related by cloning.
 If the pull generates conflicts, prompts the user to resolve them.

+The command also accepts a remote repository location as argument.

 ## Flags